 In 1931, American physician Earle Haas invented the menstrual tampon, a revolutionary patented product that birthed the dawn of Tampax, which arrived on shelves across the country in the mid-1930s as one of the great menstrual inventions of the 20th-century.
-Often delivered by mail in discreet, plain paper-wrapped boxes of 10, the dawn of the “Modern Period” began, along with its legacy of shame, disgust, and secrecy that continues to plague the approximately 1.9 billion people worldwide who menstruate.
-Though most major menstrual hygiene companies are run by cisgender men, women-owned and operated companies are stepping up to change the business of periods, launching exciting new innovations (from reusable tampon applicators to disposable menstrual discs and even CBD-soaked tampons) that provide more choices for women to find comfort and protection through their cycle—along with transparency, sustainability, and empowerment.
+Often delivered by mail in discreet, plain paper-wrapped boxes of 10, the dawn of the “Modern Period” began, along with its legacy of shame, disgust, and secrecy that continues to plague the approximately 1.9 billion people worldwide who menstruate today.
+Though most major menstrual hygiene companies are run by cisgender men, women-owned and operated companies are stepping up to change the business of periods, launching exciting new innovations (everything from customized birth control to effective pain relief and leak-proof products) that provide more choices for women to find comfort and protection through their cycle—along with transparency, sustainability, and empowerment.

 Semaine Health created a vegan dietary supplement to specifically address period pain and PMS symptoms with a focus on women living with endometriosis.
 Co-founded by twin sisters Lauren and Catherine Lee, Semaine’s supplements offer women a natural, plant-based product that has been rigorously researched by Semaine’s Head of Formulation, a medical bioengineer, for both efficacy and safety.